A Guide To Personal Loans

 This guide explains what personal loans are, how they differ from other loans, and how they work.

 Personal loans are unsecured loans that do not require the borrower to put up a form of security – be it a house or vehicle or jewellery – as a guarantee for the lender.
-So they differ from homeowner loans, logbook loans and other forms of secured lending.
-There is also no requirement for a third party to act as a guarantor.
+So they differ from secured loans, logbook loans and other forms of secured lending.
+And unlike a guarantor loan, no third party is required to guarantee the loan.
 The lender bases a decision on whether a borrower will be able to repay the loan by assessing the applicant’s creditworthiness, income and other financial commitments.

-They can offer a borrower an affordable option to pay for a car or a holiday in a flexible way with repayment schedules which can range from one to 10 years.
-Most people who successfully apply for a personal loan are able to borrow between £1,000 and £25,000 and there are lenders who have financial products for non-homeowners & tenants as well as homeowners.
-Interest rates are lower than for other forms of finance and there are now personal loans available for borrowers with less-than-perfect credit.
+Personal loans offer a borrower are a flexible way to pay for a car, holiday etc with repayment schedules that can range from one to 10 years.
+Most people who successfully apply for a personal loan are able to borrow between £1,000 and £25,000.
+There are lenders who have financial products for non-homeowners & tenants as well as homeowners.
+Interest rates are lower than for some other forms of finance and there are now personal loans available for borrowers with less-than-perfect credit.

 Personal loans are available from a wide range of lenders and applicants are not restricted to the traditional High Street banks when looking at this type of finance.

 There are probably more unsecured loan products on the market than any other type of loan with each lender having different acceptance criteria, different repayment schedules and different interest rates.
 In general, however, the more that you borrow, the lower the APR you are likely to pay but this will depend upon your financial circumstances (including credit record) and the length of the repayment schedule.
 If you have a good credit history, then it’s likely that you’ll be able to access personal loans with the lowest interest rates.

 However, there are increasing numbers of loans available to people with less-than-perfect credit histories and interest rates on these compare favourably with other forms of lending – particularly credit and store cards.